GregNed/one-accounting-api/README.md

 A TypeScript-based REST API built with Express.js that calculates final account balances based on an initial balance and a series of transactions.

+## Implementation choices
+I have worked with Express before, so I chose it as a quick and familiar option although I am aware that there are now Nuxt.js and other more modern alternatives.
+I'm using TypeScript as a good practice for catching type-related code errors before runtime, although for this tiny example it's an overkill.

+I've also added a CI/CD that builds JS from TS, dockerizes the output, pushes it to Dockerhub and deploy on AWS ECS Fargate (Serverless).
+That is the setup I use at work for the main backend.
+Strictly speaking, going serverless here does not make sense since it is a proto of the main backend, which will be used close 100% of the time.
+But serverless is so much easier to set up and manage, and the cost differences are not that big anymore, so it is very tempting.
+The CD currently fails because all dockerhub and aws resources do not actually exist, but the prototype is working.

+# AI usage
+I used Cursor (Composer 1) to save time writing boilerplate code, but I did thoroughly review its every suggestion.
+I also guided it to add Decimal handling, request body type validation, TypeScript, and Swagger.
+Key prompts:
+- Create a Web API endpoint that calculates the final account balance based on an initial balance and a series of transactions.
+Use node.js express.
+The implementation details are ...
+- use ES modules
+- can you use some api schema for validating request input types?
+- given that we're calculating money here, should i beware of floating point round errors?
+- create tests
+- add Swagger

 ## Features

 - ✅ Calculate account balances with credit and debit transactions